huntergregal/mimipenguin/README.md

 # MimiPenguin 2.0
 A tool to dump the login password from the current linux desktop user.
 Adapted from the idea behind the popular Windows tool mimikatz.
+This was assigned *CVE-2018-20781* (https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-20781)

 ![alt text](http://i.imgur.com/BkDX9dF.png "MimiPenguin")